rektide/spicefist/README.md

   - ActivePaletteFetcherService maintains a list of active and in use palettes, is a coordinating agent.
   - StashedPaletteFetcherService services are created automatically from existing choices.
   - RandomFetcherService composes a number of ColorFetcherServies and picks one at random, exhausting all picks then issuing a new batch.
+  - GAFetcherService composes an existing service and modifies it with a genetic algorithm.
 * ValidatorServices are any service which wraps a ColorFetcherService with some kind of user validation, meaning someone has to OK the selection before it goes through.
   - XValidatorService posts potential palettes to the screen and validates by way of the Notification api.
   - TermValidatorService posts console output in the candidate colors for validation and requires terminal access to ok.